learningdebunked/SystemDesignFundamentals/README.md

  **Garbage collection in Java**

     ** Thread pausing : OS Context switching to another thread or Hypervisor switches to different VM or GC pauses or IO pauses or OS Paging
+    ** Limiting the impact of GC :
+           ** Treat GC pauses as outages and to let other nodes handle requests from clients ** If run time can warn the application that a node soon requires GC pause the application can stop sending requests to the node
+           ** Another way is to Garbage collect only for short lived objects and to restart the process periodically